bowser-2077/Content-Downloader/README.md

 # LTS VERSION (Long term support)

 The V4 of content downloader is an LTS version, Im only going to support this version.
-Others is "Indev" or outdated version, support for them will be ignored.
+Others are "Indev" or outdated versions, support for them will be ignored.

 ## Features